ironbar/arc25/docs/05_Solution_Summary.md

 state of the art accuracy on ARC by generating python code and refining the code using feedback from execution.

-My guess is that a frozen model, no matter how big, won't be able to generalize when the generalization jump is big.
+My guess is that a frozen model, no matter how big, will not be able to generalize when the generalization jump is big.
 I hypothesize that search and learn will beat a pure search approach.

 ## Content